Fort Worth DWI Attorneys

 Special Circumstances in DWI Cases

-There is a wide range of circumstances which can lead to harsher penalties.
+There is a wide range of circumstances that can lead to harsher penalties.
 You should also be aware that you are not required to submit to field sobriety tests, but you are expected to submit to a breath or blood test.
 If you refuse, you could be facing the immediate suspension of your license.

 - Hit and runs